NiccoloN/eriantys-polimi-softeng1-2022/deliveries/Protocol/Protocol documentation.md

 #### Arguments

-- Usernames: a sorted list of the usernames of every player
+- Players: a sorted list of the username of every player
 - Update: an object containing all the changes to apply to the initialized view

 #### Possible responses